Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 Look, we have judges.

-Every time somebody puts two feet or even one foot on a piece of our land, it's welcome to long -term litigation.
+Every time somebody puts two feet or even one foot on a piece of our land, it's welcome to long-term litigation.

-When somebody walks on and they see that they're here illegally, they walk them off, they take them back to where they came from.
+Other countries, every other country, when somebody walks on and they see that they're here illegally, they walk them off, they take them back to where they came from.

 We have to get rid of this system.